FrancescaK/MongoDB_Community_Kit/blog.md

 ###Why should you blog?

 Blogging is a great way to share your experiences.
-Blogging often and knowledgeably on a topic establishes you as a authority, as well as giving your thoughts a broad audience and making your insight available to readers for years.
+Blogging often and knowledgeably on a topic establishes you as an authority, as well as giving your thoughts a broad audience and making your insight available to readers for years.

 ###Writing a great technical post